AES Policies and Request Forms

 In order to appeal an AES Program decision, students must complete and submit the Appeal for Exception to AES Policy Form.
 Please note, appeals to increase semesters of eligibility beyond the eight originally awarded will not be granted.
 If your AES has been terminated and you believe there are extenuating circumstances that warrant additional consideration of your termination, you may appeal the termination decision by completing and submitting the Appeal for Exception to AES Policy Form prior to census day (the 14th day of class) of the current semester.
 To expedite processing, provide any necessary documentation substantiating the need for an appeal to firstname.lastname@example.org.

 Students who have met the AES requirements at the conclusion of the spring semester may utilize their AES during the summer.
-Students must enroll in a minimum of nine UT Dallas hours, unless approved to complete less than nine during the approval process.
-The summer semester counts as one semester towards overall scholarship eligibility.
+We recommend students enroll in a minimum of nine UT Dallas hours as the summer semester counts as one semester towards overall scholarship eligibility.
+Students must enroll in at least three UT Dallas credit hours to be approved.
 Approval is required before summer classes begin, as AES funding does not automatically apply to summer balances.

-Please note: Students who have not met the AES requirements at the conclusion of the spring semester can only apply their AES toward summer courses if they agree to participate in the Summer Academic Progress Initiative.
+Please note: AES recipients who have not met the AES requirements at the conclusion of the spring semester can only apply their AES toward summer courses if they agree to participate in the Summer Academic Progress Initiative.

 In addition to the funds provided by an AES award, students may receive support from private third-party scholarships.
 Any private third party tuition scholarships and state tuition and fee waivers are applied in lieu of the AES tuition and fee award.
 For example, a student receiving a tuition waiver, such as the State of Texas Exemption for Highest Ranking High School Graduate or Hazelwood Exemption, will not receive AES tuition and fee funds during the semesters in which the waiver is applied.